-Rule 2.6 JCP Application Process.
+Rule 2.10 Application Process.
+[Effective September 22, 2022]

-The applicable Training Provider, in partnership with the Benefitting Business, must submit electronic copies of the application according to the appropriate format.
+The applicable Training Provider, in partnership with the Benefitting Business, must submit electronic copies of the application in the format adopted by AccelerateMS.

-- A. The application must be complete, with all information supplied; - B. The application must clearly describe the training to be delivered, state the training objectives, and describe how the funds will be used to meet the objectives;
+- A. The application must be complete, with all information supplied.
+Incomplete applications will not be eligible; - B. The application must clearly describe the training to be delivered, state the training objectives, and describe how the funds will be used to meet the objectives;